Last Updated on

 Freeze Dried Cooked Cat Treats

 If you prefer to feed your cat cooked treats, check out the variety of freeze-dried 100% meat treats for your cat.
-These healthy cat treats are made from a variety of meats, are low in calories, and provide an excellent source of protein for your cat.
+These healthy cat treats from Whole Life Pet are made from a variety of meats, are low in calories, and provide an excellent source of protein for your cat.
 These are easy to serve (no handwashing afterward) and absolutely healthy for your cat.